daxida/lingq/README.md

 # LingQ

-Scripts for basic interactions with LingQ's (awful) API.
+Scripts for basic interactions with [LingQ's](https://www.lingq.com/) API.

 ## How to use